 Personal Values and Standards (No Particular Order)

 Here are some values which I esteem in my life.
 I’m not perfect nor should I be the person one looks up to in these areas.
 But, I think it would be wise for people to look over them and see if they resonate in your life.
-I also have links to articles explaining each of these in-depth, if it so interests you.

 - Love – Be moved, by and for God